directvt/vtm/doc/architecture.md

 - A vtm process running in `Desktop Server` mode creates a desktop session.
 - Desktop users connect to an existing desktop session through an additional vtm process running in `Desktop Client` mode.
 - The desktop session has a unique ID, coined from the platform-specific creator UID, unless explicitly specified otherwise.
+- Sessions with different IDs can coexist independently.
 - Only the session creator or an elevated user can access the session.
-- Vtm employs a hybrid TUI/GUI approach: it can render itself both into its own native GUI window and into any compatible text console or terminal.
-- The same text desktop session can be rendered for connected users into both GUI windows and terminals (`vtm --tui` and `vtm --gui flags`).
-- On Windows, any user can launch an **SSH-accessible desktop** session **in Session 0**, running under their own security context and is independent of any active graphical session (requires the vtm service installed via `vtm --install` from an elevated console).
-- Vtm incorporates its own **in-process Win32 Console Server implementation**, making it independent from the standard system `conhost.exe` and compatible with **Windows 8.1** and **Windows Server 2012 Core** (including GUI mode with true-color Unicode rendering).
 - The "regular" user and the "elevated" user are different independent users despite having the same username.
 - The session allows multiple access **in real time**.
 - Multiple connected users can share a focused application, while each user can have multiple applications focused.
 - Users can disconnect from the session and reconnect later.
-- Sessions with different IDs can coexist independently.
 - To maximize rendering efficiency and minimize cross-platform issues, along with the character-oriented xterm-compatible I/O mode called `Classic VT`, vtm supports an additional message-based binary I/O mode called `DirectVT`.
-- When running as a `Desktop Client` or `DirectVT Gateway` (in `DirectVT` mode), vtm has the ability to fully binary deserialize/serialize its state through arbitrary channels (like socat over SSH reverse tunnel) and does not require a running SSH server on the remote side.
+- Using `DirectVT` mode (when vtm is running as a `Desktop Client` or `DirectVT Gateway`), vtm has the ability to fully binary deserialize/serialize its state through arbitrary channels (like socat over SSH reverse tunnel) and does not require a running SSH server on the remote side.
+- Vtm employs a hybrid TUI/GUI approach: it can render itself into both GUI windows and terminals (`vtm --gui` and `vtm --tui` flags).
+Currently, rendering into a native GUI window is only available on the Windows platform.
+- In GUI mode, vtm replicates its unique TUI-mode style and windowing mechanics, including keyboard multifocus (activated by `Ctrl+LeftClick`).
+- On Windows, any user can launch an **SSH-accessible desktop** session **in Session 0**, running under their own security context and is independent of any active graphical session (requires the vtm service installed via `vtm --install` from an elevated console).
+- Vtm uses its own **in-process Win32 Console Server implementation**, which is independent of the standard system `conhost.exe` and compatible with **Windows 8.1** and **Windows Server 2012 Core** (including GUI mode with true-color Unicode rendering).
 - When running in the **Linux in-kernel VGA Console** or **KMSCON** environment, vtm can directly use any kernel pointer devices (`/dev/input/eventX`) (requires persistent access configured using `sudo vtm --mouse 1`).
 - A typical console application integrates into the desktop using the `DirectVT Gateway` window as the DirectVT connection endpoint.
-  - A DirectVT-aware application directly connected to the environment can seamlessly send and receive the entire set of desktop events, as well as render itself in a binary form, avoiding expensive Classic VT parsing.
+  - A DirectVT-aware application directly connected to the environment can seamlessly send and receive the entire set of desktop events, as well as render itself in a binary form, avoiding expensive `Classic VT` parsing.
   - To run a non-DirectVT application, an additional vtm host process is launched in `Desktop Applet` mode with the `Teletype Console` or `Terminal Console` applet as a DirectVT bridge to the desktop environment.
-- The user interface supports Lua scripting, allowing scripts to be bound (in settings) to various internal events, as well as executed directly from child processes via APC sequences.
+- The user interface supports Lua scripting, allowing scripts to be bound to various internal events via configuration settings, as well as executed directly from child processes via APC sequences.
 - The desktop server can receive and execute Lua scripts relayed from other vtm processes (running on behalf of the session creator) via a redirected standard input, or interactively executed from the attached log monitor (`vtm --monitor`).
-- Vtm supports the creation of advanced keyboard bindings (generic, literal, specific, scancodes), allowing for the configuration of complex behavior, like a tmux-style prefix key for modality (e.g., toggling window movement with arrow keys).
+- Vtm supports the creation of advanced keyboard bindings (generic: `Ctrl+Enter`, literal: `Ctrl+'\n'`, specific: `LeftCtrl+KeyEnter`, scancodes: `0x1D+0x1C`), allowing for the configuration of complex behavior, like a tmux-style prefix key for modality (e.g., toggling window movement with arrow keys).
-- In GUI mode, vtm runs within its own graphical window, where it fully replicates its unique TUI-mode windowing mechanics, including keyboard multifocus.
 - The entire user interface can be localized to any language, including those with complex scripts, via a configuration file (rendering is powered by VT2D in GUI mode).
-- There is a built-in logging subsystem; the log output is available via the `vtm --monitor` command.
+- Vtm has a built-in logging subsystem; the log output is available via the `vtm --monitor` command.

 ### Runtime modes